adrashtrivedi09/Sales_Insights_BI/README.md

 # Sales_Insights_BI

-insights into sales with Power BI
+Sales Insights Using Power BI

 I created a sales insight dashboard for a corporation to aid in the effective and interactive visualisation of data.